 Winter, Stephen and Wilson, Derek R. and Neale, D.F.
 (1990) Real-time functional programming systems.
 Microprocessing & Microprogramming, 30 (1-5). pp. 491-498.
 ISSN 0165-6074Full text not available from this repository.

 Real-time processing systems are typically characterised by high processing rates, high reliability, and high input/output rates.
 Functional programming, derived from the lambda calculus, is a formal basis for computation which facilitates the design of well-structured, highly reliable programs, and also enables a rigorous implementation on parallel hardware to provide high processing rates and I/O bandwidth.
 The principles of CTDNet2, a new reduction mechanism for real-time applications based on graph reduction, and a combination of eager and lazy evaluation, are presented.
 CTDNet2 has been designed with real-time processing in mind, and is intended for highly parallel multiprocessor implementation.
 It is particularly suitable for transputer networks.

-|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Last Modified:||20 Sep 2011 13:14|